 Anycubic i3 Mega - V1

-The V1 incorporated the TFT touch screen, the Trigorilla 8-bit control board with Mega 2560 chipset, ATMEGA 25601AU processor, and A4988 drivers, and a filament break sensor.
-The software became proprietary, not open source.
+The V1 incorporated the TFT touch screen, the 8-bit Trigorilla control board with Mega 2560 chipset, ATMEGA 25601AU processor and A4988 drivers, and a filament break sensor.
+The software became proprietary, not Open Source.

-Another difference with the current ones is that it has a simple heated bed instead of the current Ultrabase, so sometimes we will see this version referred to as “Anycubic i3 Mega without Ultrabase”.
+Another difference with the current ones is that it has a simple heated bed instead of the current Ultrabase, so sometimes we see this version referred to as “Anycubic i3 Mega without Ultrabase”.

 Anycubic i3 Mega - V2